-A running shoe for plantar fasciitis is designed to address the issues that often lead to the development of this painful condition.
+A running shoe for plantar fasciitis helps alleviate the pain and discomfort caused by this painful condition.

-Those issues include overpronation, poor running form and flat feet.
-Obesity, age, Achilles tendonitis and other issues can also lead to plantar fasciitis.
+Plantar fasciitis may be caused by overpronation, poor running form, flat feet, obesity, Achilles tendonitis, and more.
 But no matter the specific cause, and no matter your age or gender, the right running shoes are an integral part of the recovery process.

-The ‘right’ running shoes in this case will have above-average amounts of cushioning in the soles to absorb shocks and a high level of arch support.
-The drop between heel and toe will also typically be less than what you’ll find on most standard running shoes.
+The ‘right’ running shoes, in this case, will have above-average amounts of cushioning in the soles to absorb shocks and a high level of arch support.
+The drop between heel and toe will also typically be less than on most standard running shoes.
 And the shoes will hold your feet firmly from end to end.

 Below we’ve brought together our choices for the best running shoes for plantar fasciitis of 2020.

 The Kinvara 5 Running Shoe from Saucony touches all the bases when it comes to plantar fasciitis relief.
 It corrects issues with your gait, provides lots of cushioning, and grabs hold of your foot and doesn’t let go.
 Considering the price, they’re one of the great values on the market.

 What we like: The Pro-Lock lacing system pulls the shoe in around your foot for a rock-solid hold.
 The designers do a good job disguising the extra padding in the sole.
 But it’s there, and it does an excellent job cushioning your heel.
 The shoe also does a good job providing lateral stability and countering overpronation and supination.